-Recent research for Male Fertility has led to Cambridge IVF clinic offering the first Oxidative Stress Level Test (ROS semen test).
+Recent research for Male Fertility has led to Cambridge IVF clinic to be the first clinic to offer an Oxidative Stress Level Test (ROS semen test) in the UK.

 Sperm produce small amounts of free oxygen radicals (ROS) that are required for normal function.
 Antioxidants present in the sperm environment keep these levels low.
 However, if this balance is disturbed, levels of free oxygen radicals rise, causing oxidative stress.
 This leads to sperm damage and consequently affects fertility.

 What can we advise for this?
 Diet and lifestyle changes are the best approach for male fertility but there are many suggestions available.
 A bespoke diet and lifestyle plan will provide you with the answer.

 What do we know about Oxidative Stress in Male Sperm Quality?

 - ROS levels can be high in men who have been tested previously and told they have ‘normal’ semen parameters.

 - High ROS levels cause sperm DNA fragmentation.